 There are a few different products out there that we’ve used.
 EaCo Chem is a chemical that has been used by many different restoration contractors.
 That is an eco-friendly type product that will not harm the environment but still be able to clean and protect these limestone features.
 We came across another product that they’ve used dry ice to help clean these features.
 So there are some new products out there, and there are pros and cons of each, and we can definitely walk through some of those items with you.

 Tim West (8:48)

 We’ve had a lot of projects that have had some sort of aspect protected through the state historical designation.
 You have to be really careful with modifying those.

 We did some work out at Camp Dodge.
 We’ve done some planning down in Knoxville, where we had some historic elements and structures that really can’t be touched and they need to be restored.
 So the use of new materials has to be blended in carefully, but there’s always a lot of benefits from using more hardy materials or recycled materials.
 We’d encourage you to look for opportunities to incorporate those in your design.

 Selecting Adaptable Plant Species

-What we’re seeing change in the environment, I think that landscape architects have a unique perspective of living in the environments that we design.
+What we’re seeing is a change in the environment.
+I think that landscape architects have a unique perspective of living in the environments that we design.
 We’re constantly learning from these environments since we’re walking through them and we understand them better than most people.
-We really see these changes first hand when we explore urban spaces, natural settings, plant survivability, material constructability, and it’s longevity.
-I think we just continuously learn as landscape architects and we bring this to every single project that we work on.
-It’s not necessarily doing the CA (construction administration) work for our own projects, but we just see it unfold in the spaces that we enjoy, and we put that to practice on every project and each project gets better because of that.
+We really see these changes first hand when we explore urban spaces, natural settings, plant survivability, material constructability, and its longevity.
+I think we just continuously learn as landscape architects, and we bring this to every single project that we work on.
+It’s not necessarily doing the CA (construction administration) work for our projects, but we just see it unfold in the spaces that we enjoy, and we put that to practice on every project, and each project gets better because of that.